RosboneMako/IRTweaker/README.md

 Set a frequency and Q, then dial the amplitude up or down to modify the sound.

 21 BAND GRAPHIC EQ<br/>
 The GEQ has 21 fixed frequency filters (+/-12dB) that let you dial in specfic frequencies of the IR.
+The filter bandwidths are selectable at
+Q values of .7, 1.4, 2.0, and 4.0.

+FFT FREQUENCY RESPONSE GRAPH
+Click on the Show FFT button converts the GEQ section to a frequency graph.
+Click on CALC to see the FFT of the current setup.
+Click on TRC B (Trace B) to store the current trace for comparison viewing.
+Main trace (A) is white and the secondary trace (B) is orange.